Deployed Works Guide

 Check scope clarity

 Look for named deliverables, boundaries, out-of-scope items, access needs, review points and what would trigger a change.
-If scope is fuzzy, ask for clarification before comparing quotes.

 Step 3